git-steven/git-steven.github.io/_posts/2026-03-19-geometry-coupling-part-1.md

 * 👥 New engineers joined the team and couldn't make heads or tails of the system.
 * ⛓️ Bug fixes triggered unrelated failures.
 * 🐞🐞🐞 A "small refactor" broke three features nobody expected to be connected.
-* ☣ Every change started to feel dangerous.
+* 🔥 Every change started to feel dangerous.

+>  It's a simple complex system.
+Because it's simple, it's prone to cascades, and because it's complex, you can't predict what's going to fail.
+Or how. -- _"The Expanse"_

 ## ⛓️ Architecture and Coupling
 Eventually they hired an architect, who spent some time with the codebases and running various tools